layoaster/dev-notes/Python Coding Standars.md

 * [Google](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html)
 * [Numpy](https://numpydoc.readthedocs.io/en/latest/format.html)

-The following is the specification for Sphinx style which is adopted by python.
-Note that Sphinx supports [reStructuredText](https://docutils.sourceforge.io/docs/user/rst/quickref.html)
+The following is the specification for Sphinx style which is adopted by the Python Foundation.
+Note that Sphinx supports [reStructuredText](https://docutils.sourceforge.io/docs/user/rst/quickref.html) so you can get text as style-rich as you want

 #### Modules
 A really short description of the module never hurts.